FREE SHIPPING ON ALL AU ORDERS OVER $40

 Last week we had a period party.

 Despite the heaviness of some of the stories shared, the vibe was upbeat - we were just all so stoked to be there!
 I was grateful that people had left the comfort of their couches on a freezing Winter’s night to come see us!
-And that people asked questions and joined in the convo about *gasp* PERIODS!
-And VAGINAS!!
+And that people asked questions and joined in the convo about PERIODS!
+And VAGINAS! *gasp*

-Hosted by Emma Rutherford-Ward of Vee underwear (those super-comfy, hoo-ha friendly bamboo knickers), I sat alongside the legendary Rochelle Courtenay, founder of Share The Dignity (if you’ve been living under a rock for the last four years, Share the Dignity are the champions who are doing their darndest to end period poverty in Australia by providing donated fem-care to those who need it most) to talk all thangs periods.
+Hosted by Emma Rutherford-Ward of Vee underwear (those super-comfy, vagina friendly bamboo knickers) at our favourite femme-and-fierce Melbourne hair institution, The Blow, I sat alongside the legendary Rochelle Courtenay, founder of Share The Dignity (if you’ve been living under a rock for the last four years, Share the Dignity are the champions who are doing their darndest to end period poverty in Australia by providing donated fem-care to those who need it most) to talk all thangs periods and period poverty.

 The conversation was raw, emotional, feminist AF, funny... in a short space of time, with a small group of peeps, we definitely broke some barriers.
 I talked about my experiences with period poverty in Uganda, where we launched our ‘Pads for Pads’ initiative (designed to curb the high rates of school absenteeism amongst young girls due to lack of adequate menstrual hygiene management); Rochelle talked about the shocking prevalence of period poverty in Australia and what we can all do, collectively to help end it; and, also her championing role in pressing the Australian Federal Government to ‘axe the tampon tax’ (tamps, pads and similar products are now GST free in Australia – huzzah!).